‘All Of Us Are Dead’: Lee Yoo-mi defends her character’s “mean” personality

 However, in an interview with Cosmopolitan Korea, Lee shared that she found herself unable to hate the character despite her shortcomings.
 “Na-yeon is someone who’s really faithful to the emotions she feels,” explained the actress, as translated by Soompi.
 “If you dwell on it again, there are aspects you come to understand about why Na-yeon acted that way.”

-All Of Us Are Dead co-star Yoo Chan-young chimed in, adding that despite the character’s harsh words, she “doesn’t say anything that isn’t true”.
+All Of Us Are Dead co-star Yoo Chan-young also chimed in, adding that despite the character’s harsh words, Na-yeon “doesn’t say anything that isn’t true”.
 “In real life, you need someone like that,” said Yoo.

 “She has no choice but to be in a rush because she has to survive.
 Her desire to live was just expressed in a different way,” elaborated Lee.
 The actress went on to add that the way viewers had reacted to the character was also a reflection of her skills as an actress.